Pakistan Forex scam case: Exit Control List

-Time Line
+Timeline

 On November 10, 2008, the State Bank of Pakistan suspended the licence of Khanani and Kalia for 30 days and debarred KKI's head office, branches, franchises payment booths and currency exchange booths from undertaking any kind of business for violating its rules and regulations.

 On December 10, 2008, the State Bank of Pakistan suspended the licence of Khanani and Kalia for an indefinite period of time.
 The suspension order further stated that the company's headquarter, branch offices and/or franchise cannot carry any business dealings.

 In August 2009, a second foreign exchange company in Pakistan Zarco Exchange was accused of similar allegations and also had its license revoked and forced to shut down.

 In December 2010, the Special Court (offences in banking) Lahore said that due to lack of evidence it saw no reason that Zarco Exchange should not request a revival of its license from the State Bank of Pakistan, and in February 2011, its CEO was released by the Pakistan Federal Investigation Agency (FIA) after it said it decided to no longer pursue the case.
 In April 2011, Zarco Exchange's license was restored and the business started operating again.

 On March 5, 2011, the directors of Khanani and Kailia International and four bankers were acquitted of all charges due to lack of evidence.
 However, the FIA complained about the acquittal and said it had provided enough evidence.
 In response, the Supreme Court of Pakistan had an independent judge investigate the acquittal.
 Following the acquittal, a separate action by the FIA appeared to have failed due to mistakes that meant evidence provided to the court was missing important information.